This page contains the complete documentation for pbqff as a single HTML

 a single submission script.
 This led to the addition of

-option, which sets the number of invocations
+the chunk_size option, which sets the number of invocations

 per submission script (chunk).
 Hopefully this is already clear, but below